lubnaalhinti/lubnaalhinti.github.io/_pages/publications.md

 {% include base_path %}

-Alhinti, L., Cunningham, S. , & Christensen, H. (2020, July). **Recognising Emotions in Dysarthric Speech Using Typical Speech Data**.
+Alhinti, L., Cunningham, S. , & Christensen, H. (2020). **Recognising Emotions in Dysarthric Speech Using Typical Speech Data**.
 In Proceedings of the Annual Conference of the International Speech Communication Association, INTERSPEECH 2020.
 International Speech Communication Association (ISCA).

 Alhinti, L., Christensen, H., & Cunningham, S. (2020). **An Exploratory Survey Questionnaire to Understand What Emotions Are Important and Difficult to Communicate for People with Dysarthria and Their Methodology of Communicating**.
 International Journal of Psychological and Behavioral Sciences, 14(7), 187-191.